mariojerez/RL-MultiAgent-PettingZoo/README.md

 git push # pushes changes to repository
 ```

 A good practice is to create an issue for whatever you want to fix or work on, and then create a branch to work on that specific issue.
 Mention the issue number in the commit message and close the issue after you've merged to the main branch.
-Thoughtful comments are always helpful!
+Thoughtful comments are always helpful.